ytjohn/yourtech-us/_posts/2017-12-24-first-impressions-with-emacs.md

 I only did some basic outlining, but it seemed workable.
 I can see emacs/orgmode possibly replacing quiver as my primary notebook.
 It won't be easy, because quiver has a this nice feature were you just start writing a note and that note may or may not get a title.
 There is no need to save that note to a file, because it's saved within the quiver datastore.
 Emacs will want me to save a file for each note.

 Probably a next step is to test out the orgmode-journal.
 After that, dive into [orgmode and Getting Things Done](http://members.optusnet.com.au/~charles57/GTD/orgmode.html).
 If I can put my omnifocus tasks into emacs and use it as a daily work notebook, then this time invested so far won't be entirely put to waste.

+Follow up: I came across this [orgmode day planner approach](http://newartisans.com/2007/08/using-org-mode-as-a-day-planner/), which seems even more workable than the GTD approach linked above.